 Game seven of the 2003 ALCS.

 Most of you were there.
 You know how it felt.
 I happened to be on a business trip, in a crowded hotel bar in New Jersey, my insides literally burning as the Sox went up in the early half of game seven.
 When’s the other shoe gonna drop?
 I kept thinking.
 Because it had to.
 Because that’s the only way I knew these things could end.
+God didn’t care about how many prayers I’d banked or how many years I’d begged or how much coin I dropped at Online Casino Real Money; there was a bigger picture at play.

 Later in the game, when Wells came in and served a meatball to Ortiz, I scampered back to my room.
 I had to be alone for the last few innings.
 I kept the lights off, the TV on, and called my dad, because I needed him to walk me through this.
 It was so close, I remember telling him, that it couldn’t be real.
 It couldn’t be happening.
 And a few Grady Little non-maneuvers later, it wasn’t.
 When Wakefield came in, I felt physically ill.
 I knew we couldn’t hold them off forever.
 And I slipped under the covers and watched it slowly fade to black.